Skip to content

 !clear

 There's an even easier way to test with Chisel.
-When writing code that ends with a semicolon, ;, Chisel will run them as a statement, storing its value in Chisel's runtime state.
-But if you really only needed to see how the ABI-encoded data was represented, then you could get away with running the code as an expression.
+When writing code that ends with a semicolon (;), Chisel will run it as a statement, storing its value in Chisel's runtime state.
+But if you only needed to see how the ABI-encoded data was represented, then you could get away with running the code as an expression.
 To try this out with the same abi example, write the following in the Chisel shell:

 abi.encode(100, true, "Develop on Moonbeam")